 Under a negligence theory, the claimant must prove the elements of duty, breach of duty, damages, and proximate cause.
 As for the breach of warranty theory, a warranty is like a promise that can be offered either expressly or be implied.
 If that promise is breached or not adequately stated, damages may be owed to an injured party.
 An implied warranty exists whether or not you have a written "warranty".
 An implied warranty of merchantability means that the manufacturer is under the obligation to provide a product that is fit for ordinary and reasonable purpose.
 Strict liability on the other hand is an absolute responsibility of liability placed on the defendant regardless of proof of fault or negligence.

-New York Personal Injury FAQs
+- New York Personal Injury Law: FAQ

 - Who can be held responsible when a person is injured in New York?